microsoft/pxt/docs/blog/microbit/2023-release.md

 **Posted on June 19, 2023 by [Jaqster](https://github.com/jaqster)**

-School’s out for many in the Northern Hemisphere, which means that it’s time for our next annual release!
+School’s out for many in the Northern Hemisphere, which means that it’s time again for our annual release!
 Here’s the list of new or updated features in this release:

 ## Getting Started Tour